pinterest/api-quickstart/README.md

      HTTPS_CERT_FILE=<this directory>/common/scripts/../certs/localhost.pem
      ```

-2. Pick one of the language directories (currently just bash and python) and follow the directions in the README file in the directory.
+2. Pick one of the language directories (currently bash, nodejs and python) and follow the directions in the README file in the directory.

 ## OAuth Authentication